 - a programme of coaching or mentoring sessions

-- acquiring technical equipment integral to the creation of a specified new work or livestreaming opportunity (e.g. LED lighting panels or camera)
+- acquiring technical equipment integral to the creation of a specified new work or livestreaming opportunity (e.g., LED lighting panels or camera)

-- undertaking a recording of existing work
+- undertaking a recording of existing work with one or more musicians

 The same criteria will be used to review all applications: